 |Power/Torque||14.8 PS power/14 Nm Torque|

 A naked bike is a delight to many.
 Probably, Gixxer is the cheapest naked bike in the town.
 Suzuki Gixxer is a naked bike copying the looks of Suzuki GSX 1000.
 In the 150 CC segment, it currently is one of the best machines to lay your hand on.
 Gixxer gets a fully digital instrument cluster with Gear position & RPM indicator, Automatic Headlamps, and a sporty style.
 The bike runs on a 154.9 CC engine that produces 14.8 PS worth power and 14 Nm worth torque.
 It gives a claimed mileage of 64 KMPL with a raiding range of 760 Kms.
+The latest update to the Gixxer is a single-channel ABS, which a lot of its competitors do not have.
 Having tough competition from Bajaj Pulsar 150, it gives a modern and sporty look, unlike the Pulsar.
 The sporty appeal of the bike catches young buyers towards it.
-The bike is available in two variants and is priced between Rs 77,015 to Rs 80,546 (ex-showroom).
+The bike is available in two variants and is priced between Rs 77,015 to Rs 87,250 (ex-showroom).

 Best Bikes In India: TVS Apache RTR 160 4V